What is Process Mining?

 In our example, we have a delivery lead time target of 72 hours.

-The example above shows the example of delivery that meets the target lead times.
+The example above shows a delivery that meets the target lead times.

 💡 Cut-off time definition